david-park-04/portfolio/content/Productivity/A Framework for Living Life.md

 **Loneliness (When you're working by yourself)**
 - Create emotionally salient/charged experiences that build your relationship with yourself.
 Find something challenging or new.
 - Create things - either some small project or contributing towards something.
-- Look to hobbies (reading, exercising, sports, cooking, etc.)
+- Look to hobbies (reading, exercising, sports, cooking, etc.).

 **Stress**
 - Your reaction to feelings of stress is a choice.
 Let these feelings be dealt with through decisive action.